zoof/word-tutor/README.md

 # Word Tutor

-A very basic Python script (command line terminal) that reads in a list of words, randomized them and then asks the student to spell each word in turn.
+A very basic Python 2.7 script (command line terminal) that reads in a list of words, randomized them and then asks the student to spell each word in turn.
 Upon completion of each word, the definition is printed out.

 There are two APIs being used to drive this.
-The first is Amazon's Ivona service for the text to speech (`ivona_api`.
+The first is Amazon's Ivona service for the text to speech (`ivona_api`).
 The second is wordnik to look up definitions (`wordnik`).
 Access to these APIs requires registering with each service to get access keys which are put into a file `secret.yaml`.
 This file takes the following form:

     ivona-access-key: <IVONA ACCESS KEY>
     ivona-secret-key: <IVONA SECRET KEY>